grig23/primetime.en/help/AccountIQ/export-segment-metrics.md

 ---
-title: View account statistics for a cohort
+title: Export metrics for MVPDs and channels in a segment
-description: iew account statistics for a particular cohort
+description: Export metrics for MVPDs and channels in a segment
 ---

-# View account statistics for a cohort {#cohort-statistics}
+# Export metrics for MVPDs and channels in a segment {#export-metric}